kalamuna/metalsmith-jstransformer-partials/README.md

 ### `.pattern`

 The pattern in which to automatically detect partials, without having to set `partial: true`.
-By default, this is disabled.
+Defaults to `partials/*`.

 ### `.partials`